puhrez/RealestData/README.md

 * [Python 3.6](https://www.python.org/)

 There may be some other things that require installaton to get everything working on your own machine, some googling will resolve the majority of these issues, however if that doesn't work.
-Feel free to create an issue that that this installation guide can be made more universal.
+Feel free to create an issue so that this installation guide can be made more universal.

 You can check if you have all the tools with: